bsekisser/System7/docs/KNOWN_ISSUES.md

 **Resolution**: No changes needed.
 All region management is correct.
 WindowRegions.h provides AutoRgnHandle pattern for future code.

+**AutoRgnHandle Conversion Attempt (2025-01-24)**: Attempted to convert all 6 temporary regions to AutoRgnHandle pattern but discovered critical bug: `SetClip()` stores region handle by reference, not by value.
+Disposing regions immediately after `SetClip()` causes clip region corruption, breaking text rendering and window dragging. **Decision**: Keep manual lifecycle management for regions passed to `SetClip()`.
+AutoRgnHandle pattern remains available for other use cases.
+See commit f723621 (reverted in 62586e7).

 ---

 ### 5. EraseRgn Doesn't Work with Direct Framebuffer